Introduction

 A complaint about the conduct, treatment by or attitude of an Appointee should be made to us as set out in Appendix 2.
 A complaint should be made to us because we have made the appointment and have the power to take action to resolve the complaint including ending the appointment if necessary.

 We will consider any complaints about an Appointee in accordance with the process set out at Appendix 2.
-If we will decide to uphold the complaint we will consider whether the Appointee has failed to work in accordance with the terms and conditions of the appointment and whether it is necessary to terminate the appointment.
+If we decide to uphold the complaint we will consider whether the Appointee has failed to work in accordance with the terms and conditions of the appointment and whether it is necessary to terminate the appointment.

 To make a complaint about an Appointee please follow the process set out in Appendix 2.